 Self-care.
 I knew I “should” do it, but I don’t always have time.
-I set an intention to do things to take care of myself.
-When I couldn’t get around to them, I felt guilty.
+I set an intention to take care of myself.
+When I couldn’t get around to it, I felt guilty.
 I knew full well that prioritizing others’ expectations and needs at the expense of my own puts my health and well-being at risk.
 I was stressing about not taking care of my stress!

-I recognized that pattern years ago, after an episode of severe back pain slowed me down and forced me to see what I was doing.
+I recognized that pattern years ago, after an episode of severe back pain slowed me down enough to see what I was doing.

-Since then, I’ve been experimenting with ways to make self-care a regular thing, integrating it into my daily life, as well as making time for special set-aside times for self -care.
+Since then, I’ve been experimenting with ways to make self-care a regular thing, integrating it into my daily life, in addition to creating special set-aside times for self -care.

 Here’s what I’ve Learned

-Self-care as a set aside activity is great – time for journaling, a special retreat, a yoga class, a vacation, or an acupuncture appointment.
-Those are wonderful, things to do, yet by but themselves aren’t enough.
+Self-care as a set-aside activity is great – time for journaling, a special retreat, a yoga class, a vacation, or an acupuncture appointment.
+Those are wonderful, things to do, but these infrequent events aren’t enough.